mbjenson/CosmicFox/README.md

 # CosmicFox
-Cosmic Fox is a Top-down 2D action zelda-like game with interactive movement and combat
+Cosmic Fox is a Top-down 2D action zelda-like game with interactive movement and combat and a retro-pixel art style.
+It was created using the SFML graphics API and implemented in C++.

 <img width="600" alt="image" src="https://github.com/mbjenson/CosmicFox/assets/115751313/83ceb313-718d-458d-899b-2cc9a7097a82">